Spatial Re-parameterization for N:M Sparsity

 \subsection{Image Classification}

+\textbf{CIFAR-10}.
 We first evaluate the efficacy of SpRe for sparsifying ResNet-32 on the CIFAR-10 dataset, which includes 50,000 training images and 10,000 validation images within 10 classes.
-Tab.~\ref{tab:cifar10} shows that SpRe can be effortlessly leveraged to enhance the performance of N:M methods.
-For instance, the top-1 classification accuracy of SR-STE is improved by 0.2\%, 0.3\%, and 0.9\% for 2:4, 1:4, and 1:16 patterns, respectively.
-Given that no extra inference burden is introduced, the effectiveness of SpRe for N:M sparsity is obvious.
-For the large-scale ImageNet-1K dataset that contains over 1.2 million images for training and 50,000 images for validation in 1,000 categories, we first present the quantitative results for sparsifying ResNet~\cite{he2016deep} with depths of 18 and 50 in Tab.~\ref{tab:resnet}.
+Table\,\ref{tab:cifar10} shows that SpRe can be well leveraged to enhance the performance of all N:M methods.
+For instance, the Top-1 classification accuracy of SR-STE is improved by 0.2\%, 0.3\%, 0.9\%, and 1.3\% for 2:4, 1:4, 1:8, and 1:16 patterns, respectively.
+Given introducing no extra inference, the effectiveness of SpRe for compensating the limited variation on spatial sparsity of existing methods is obvious. \textbf{ImageNet-1K}.
+For the large-scale ImageNet-1K dataset that contains over 1.2 million images for training and 50,000 images for validation in 1,000 categories, we first present the quantitative results for sparsifying ResNet~\cite{he2016deep} with depths of 18 in Table\,\ref{tab:resnet-18} and 50 in Table\,\ref{tab:resnet-50}.
 Encouragingly, SpRe substantially enlarges the performance of N:M methods over a wide range of sparse patterns.
-Without extra inference burden introduced, $0.2\%$ and $0.5\%$ top-1 accuracy improvements are gained by equipping ASP~\cite{nvidia2020a100} with SpRe when sparsifying ResNet-18 at 2:4 and 1:4 patterns.
-The advantage of SpRe becomes more pronounced with an increase in the sparsity rate, where classic N:M sparsity methods fail to allocate enough weights for processing the important visual points due to a constant spatial sparsity.
-Upon training 1:16 sparse ResNet-50, SpRe exhibits a remarkable enhancement in the top-1 accuracy of SR-STE~\cite{zhou2021learning} and LBC~\cite{zhang2022learning} by 1.2\% and 1.1\%, respectively.
-This improvement can be intuitively attributed to compensation for the absence of weight preservation at crucial visual locations.
-Furthermore, we examine the generalization capability of SpRe for sparsifying MobileNet-V1~\cite{howard2017mobilenets}, a lightweight network incorporating depth-wise convolution design and poses more challenges for compression.
-Tab.~\ref{tab:mob} demonstrates a distinct trend whereby the performance improvements achieved by SpRe remain consistent and increase as the sparsity level increases, irrespective of the specific N:M methods employed.
-For instance, SpRe is able to enhance the top-1 accuracy of ASP by $0.3\%$, $2.5\%$, and $7.6\%$ at 2:4, 1:4, 1:16 sparse patterns, respectively.
-These results well highlight the efficacy of SpRe in advancing existing N:M sparsity methods for sparsifying light-weight networks.
+Without extra inference burden introduced, $0.2\%$ and $0.5\%$ Top-1 accuracy improvements are gained by equipping ASP~\cite{nvidia2020a100} with SpRe when sparsifying ResNet-18 at 2:4 and 1:4 patterns.
+The advantage of SpRe becomes more evident with an increase in the sparsity rate, where classic N:M sparsity methods fail to allocate enough weights for processing the important visual points due to a constant spatial sparsity.
+Upon training 1:16 sparse ResNet-50, SpRe exhibits a remarkable enhancement in the Top-1 accuracy of SR-STE~\cite{zhou2021learning} and LBC~\cite{zhang2022learning} by 1.2\% and 1.1\%, respectively.
+The improvement is attributed to our weight preservation at crucial visual locations {at each local receptive field}.
+Therefore, the efficacy of SpRe on the large-scale challenging tasks is also evident.